• Skip to primary navigation

 Common Crown Brewing Co.

-If you’re looking for a spot to converse over drinks after work one day or take visiting family, one of the breweries in Calgary that you absolutely cannot afford to miss is the Common Crown Brewing Co.
-Common Crown bills itself as devoted to “Crafting Beer for Good Times and Great Conversations,” making it a great place to just chill, drink and socialize.
+If you’re looking for a spot to converse over drinks after work one day or take the visiting family, one of the breweries in Calgary that you absolutely cannot afford to miss is the Common Crown Brewing Co.
+Common Crown bills itself as devoted to “Crafting Beer for Good Times and Great Conversations,” making it a great place to chill, drink and socialize.

 Core beers include its crisp and light Blonde Ale, its bold and malty Brown Ale and its citrusy and mango-flavoured Journeyman IPA.